ArenKDesai/Aren-s-Notes/Natural Language Processing/Named Entity Recognition (NER).md

 ## Overview
 **Named Entity Recognition (NER)** is a text processing task that identifies named things and their types (2.1).
 To extend this notion, **Nested Named Entity Recognition** identifies the hierarchies these entities exist in.
 There are three main categories of NER:
-1. **Rule-based Approaches**: Experts use domain knowledge to generate a f
+1. **Rule-based Approaches**: Experts use domain knowledge to generate a vocabulary.
+2.